AB-Hadebe/AB-Hadebe/README.md

 Hi there 👋🏾

-I’m Ayanda Hadebe, a junior web developer who’s learning, building, and growing one project at a time.
-My journey started with a foundation in software development, and I’m now focused on bringing ideas to life through clean, user-friendly web applications.
+I’m Ayanda Hadebe, a junior web developer who’s learning, building, and improving one project at a time.
+My journey began with a foundation in software development, and I’m now focused on creating simple, functional, and user-friendly web applications.

 What I’m learning and working with 💻

 Angular, TypeScript, JavaScript, HTML, CSS, and Bootstrap

-Writing and improving SQL queries using MySQL and SQL Server
+Writing and optimizing SQL queries using MySQL and SQL Server

-Strengthening my front-end development skills and exploring new tools every day
+Strengthening my front-end development skills and exploring new technologies

 What keeps me motivated 🚀

-Creating projects that help me apply what I learn
+Building projects that help me apply and grow my skills

-Collaborating with other developers and sharing ideas
+Learning through experimentation and consistent practice

-Growing my confidence and coding skills step by step
+Developing confidence in my craft, one step at a time

 My mindset 🤝

-I believe in learning by doing, staying curious, and supporting others in the developer community.
-Every line of code is progress — and I’m here for the journey.
+I’m passionate about learning, staying consistent, and improving with every project I take on.